Moduli of parabolic sheaves on a polarized logarithmic scheme: Moduli of parabolic sheaves with arbitrary rational weights

 This all works well with the direct limit, but there is an issue: $\mc{M}^{ss}_{h,m}$ is not necessarily of finite type.
 In fact, fixing the reduced Hilbert polynomial $h$ does not fix the rank (say we are considering torsion-free sheaves), like it happens with the ordinary Hilbert polynomial, and the rank can become arbitrarily large, without changing $h$.
 In other words, we have $\mc{M}^{ss}_{h,n}=\bigsqcup_{H}\mc{M}^{ss}_{H,n}$ where the union ranges over $H \in \bb{Q}[x]$ of degree $d$ such that $H/\alpha=h$, where $\alpha$ is $d!$ times the leading coefficient of $H$.
 This disjoint union is usually not of finite type (for an explicit example, take $X$ to be the standard log point).

 In the case where the logarithmic structure of $X$ is generically trivial, $X$ is integral and we are considering torsion-free sheaves, there is another thing that we can fix and that gives intermediate components of finite type, namely the rank of the pushforward of the sheaf to $X$.
 In fact, since $\pi\colon \radice{n}{X}\to X$ is generically an isomorphism, if $F \in \FP(\radice{n}{X})$ has rank $r$, the pushforward $\pi_{*}F$ will still have rank $r$.
-Moreover the ``parabolic'' rank of $\pi^{*}_{n,m}(F)$ is easily seen to be $m\cdot r$, so fixing $h$ and $r$ is equivalent to fixing $H$, and thus will give a finite-type union of components $\mc{M}^{ss}_{h,r,n}$ of $\mc{M}^{ss}_{n}$.
+Moreover the ``parabolic'' rank of $\pi^{*}_{n,m}(F)$ (i.e. its rank as a torsion-free sheaf on the stack $\radice{m}{X}$) is easily seen to be $m\cdot r$, so fixing $h$ and $r$ is equivalent to fixing $H$, and thus will give a finite-type union of components $\mc{M}^{ss}_{h,r,n}$ of $\mc{M}^{ss}_{n}$.

 With these assumptions, the moduli stacks $\mc{M}^{ss}_{h,r,n}$ and $\mc{M}^{s}_{h,r,n}$ are of finite type, and the good moduli space $M^{ss}_{h,r,n}$ (resp. $M^{s}_{h,r,n}$) is projective (resp. quasi-projective).